-Risk appetite defines the risk, both in terms of type and extent, which the Issuer is willing to take to meet the Issuer's business objectives.
-It is defined by constraints reflecting the views of the Board of Directors, the CEO and the Executive Board.
+Risk appetite defines the type and extent of risk that management is willing to take to meet the Issuer's business objectives.
+The Group has set itself objectives regarding financial position, asset quality, exposures and sustainable long-term profitability.
+In pursuit of its goals, the Group only takes on risks that it understands, and can measure, evaluate and manage.
 The Group's risk appetite is reviewed and revised at least annually.